costajob/app-servers/README.md

   * [GO ServeMux](#go-servemux)

 ## Scope
-The idea behind this repository is to test how HTTP libraries for different languages behave under heavy loading.
+The idea behind this repository is to test how different languages implements a production-ready HTTP server solution by just relying on their standard library (when available).
+At the same time i also dared to micro-benchmark the different solutions ;)

 ### Hello World
-The "application" I tested is barely minimal: it is the HTTP version of the "Hello World" example.
+The "application" i tested is barely minimal: it is the HTTP version of the "Hello World" example.
-The Content-Type header for each applications was set as "text/plain".
+This approach allows me to throw into the pack languages i barely know, since it is pretty easy to find out such implementation on the official guides/examples.
+If you're looking for more complex examples, you should have better luck with the [TechEmpower benchmarks](https://www.techempower.com/benchmarks/).

+### Disclaimer
+Please take the following numbers with a grain of salt.
+It is not my intention to promote one language over another basing on these kind of micro-benchmarks; indeed you **should never pick a language basing on its presumed performance** :trollface:
+As a prove: am still a happy Ruby programmer, although Ruby scored within the slowest tested solutions here.

 ## Languages
 I chose to test the following languages/runtime: